 Second, do NOT press E at all while you are flying in Dragon's Descent.
-The ability will buffer based on the first location you cast at and will automatically fire there upon landing even if you attempt to retarget it.
+The ability can buffer based on the first location you cast at and may cast there upon landing even if you attempt to retarget it.
 Right clicking after pressing E seems to cancel this, but the behavior seems to be inconsistent.
 A lot can happen between when you press R, when you land, and when your Flame Breath cast finishes.
-Don't do it and press E only after you regain control of Shyvana.
+Just don't do it and press E only after you regain control of Shyvana.

 Besides that, if you land Dragon's Descent on someone and they see their health get chunked down, they will typically immediately Flash away anticipating your follow-up Flame Breath.
 If you cast it right away at their feet upon landing, you’ll miss and feel like an idiot.
 If you don’t know if their Flash is up or down, wait a second for them to respond, then fire after them.
 Aim your Flame Breath at max range directly behind a fleeing target so that if they do Flash late, you’ve got a good shot of hitting them anyway.
 That goes double for champions like Ahri and Ezreal who have built-in dashes and blinks.
 If your target is not fleeing or if you know their Flash and any movement abilities are down, aim at their feet to not risk the shot going wide.
 Trust me, it feels really bad to have your shot go right over someone's shoulder because you tried to lead them when it wasn't necessary.
 Patience is key ; with the unfair range and area that Flame Breath covers, landing it is entirely in your hands.
 Do not fire unless you’re sure of your shot.
 Allow your target to react, use their Wind Wall, untargetability, Flash, whatever, then nail them once they’re a sitting duck.
 Aim small, miss small.

-In patch 10.18 the flame patch and indicator on Flame Breath have been enlarged to match the explosion radius on the ability.
+In patch 10.18 the flame patch and indicator on Flame Breath was enlarged to match the explosion radius on the ability.
 It's also a center hitbox check instead of an edge check, so it's less frustrating to play into.
-The explosion radius at rank 5 was slightly nerfed, but we get a bigger fire patch that ticks faster out of the deal which seems to have helped her winrate a good bit.
-It's now more reliable to get a follow up Dark Harvest proc off of a big chunk.
+The explosion radius at rank 5 was slightly nerfed, but we get a bigger fire patch that ticks faster out of the deal.

 There is a bug which will make your shots pass through a target if fired from a very specific range.
 It happens at something close to half of your max attack range and is thankfully extremely precise and tough to replicate.
 It seems to have something to do with that minimum cast distance I was talking about.
 You’ll probably never see it happen in a real game, but just know that it’s a thing.
 Rito pls.